Abdelaziz El Omari

 Abdelaziz El Omari (عبد العزيز العمري; born April 8, 1968) is a Moroccan politician from Errachidia, Morocco.
 He served as the mayor of Casablanca, Morocco and the president of the Casablanca City Council.

 Early life and education

-Abdelaziz El Omari was born on April 8, 1968 in Errachidia, Morocco.
+El Omari was born on April 8, 1968, in Errachidia, Morocco.
 He is married with 4 children.

-Abdelaziz El Omari is a state-certified electronic engineer with a degree earned from the National Postal and Telecommunications Institute in 1994.
+El Omari is a state-certified electronic engineer with a degree earned from the National Postal and Telecommunications Institute in 1994.
 From 1994 to 2002, he served as an engineer in the semi-public and private sectors.

 He soon resumed his studies and obtained a certificate in international trade from ISCAE in 2005, and a masters in international commerce from Lille University of Science and Technology in 2006.

 He finally completed his studies with training in law; he obtained a degree in public law in 2010, and a masters in local governance from the University of Hassan II in Mohammedia in 2014.